Klodii/dotfiles/.config/nvim/README.md

 ## How to install plugins
-The plugin manager is [Lazy](https://github.com/folke/lazy.nvim), it should install itself, outherwise go to the github page.
+The plugin manager is [Lazy](https://github.com/folke/lazy.nvim), it should install itself, otherwise go to the Github page.

 ## Project composition
 - **after**, all the files that are here will be executed after the configuration is up
-- **init.lua**, first file that is readed by nvim
+- **init.lua**, first file that is read by Nvim
 - **lua**, folder in which are located all the keymaps, options, autocommands and plugin definitions
 - **pfplugin**: in this folder are located configurations for specific file